tri-cods/github-pages/sections/04-how.md

 # How it Works

 GitHub Pages is a service that takes HTML, CSS and JavaScript files from a repository and builds a site out of them.
-The image below, created by Kyle Meagher and posted at their vlog titled ["Static Site Generators Explained in 5 minutes"](https://www.cosmicjs.com/blog/static-site-generators-explained-in-5-minutes) is a good representation of the process GitHub Pages uses to build the site
+The image below, created by Kyle Meagher and as part of a blog post titled ["Static Site Generators Explained in 5 minutes"](https://www.cosmicjs.com/blog/static-site-generators-explained-in-5-minutes), is a good representation of the process GitHub Pages uses to build the site

 <img src="../static/static-process.png" alt="static site process">